Feelings, responses and reactions to a death in the family

 A national charity supporting families who have been bereaved as a result of murder or manslaughter.

-Self-help and social and support network for men and women who were aged 50 or under when their partner died – whether that was a month, a year, or ten years ago.
+Peer-to-peer support for men and women who were aged 50 or under when their partner died.